interactive

 2002

 flussi has been created in the summer 2002 at C&CRS, Loughborough University, UK (now Creativity Cognition Studios at the Technology University, Sydney).
-My research there is summarized here.

 Audiovisual works often suffer of a common problem: the focus is spontaneously centered on images more than music.
 In order to create a more balanced work, the stream of events has to be reorganized, so that music gets as much importance as images.
 However, the perception of audiovisual events is indeed personal.
 As a consequence, flussi offers the user the chance of controlling this balance, by using each hand to balance audio and video respectively.
 The resulting images are video projected, while sound is output with traditional stereo speakers.